 The topics of the 8 timetabled sessions on the programme will be further explored via an asynchronous online discussion managed through the course VLE (Virtual Learning Environment).
 These will be moderated by an assigned tutor.

-Oxford study week and conference
+Oxford study week

 Delegates are advised to arrive in Oxford on Sunday 7th July, to ensure that they are able to attend the programme of teaching and interactive workshops beginning Monday 8th July.